softworkz/emby-wiki/Web-Socket.md

 The web socket is also the preferred protocol from which to receive remote control commands.

-### Finding the web socket port
+### Connecting to the web socket

-Make a call to /System/Info.
-WebSocketPortNumber is the port hosting the web socket.
-From there the connection url is:
+Once connected to the server, simply take the server's http address, and change the protocol to ws://.

 `
-ws://hostname:{websocketport}/mediabrowser
+ws://{host}/mediabrowser
 `

 ### Message format